Deevo87/asd-algorithms/README.md

-# Repository for algorithms from course I was taking at AGH called Alogrithms and Data Structures
+# Alogrithms and Data Structures